mitliagkas/mitliagkas.github.io/ml-class.md

 order: 3
 ---

-IFT6390B: Fundamentals of machine learning -- Automne 2023
+IFT6390B: Fundamentals of machine learning -- Automne 2023 -- taught in person
 =========

 An introductory but **very intensive** class in machine learning.